jencnchan/TwitterWithFragments/README.md

 * [X] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
 * [X] User can **pull down to refresh tweets timeline**
 * [X] User can tap a tweet to **open a detailed tweet view**
-* [X] Improve the user interface and theme the app to feel "twitter branded"

 The following **bonus** features are implemented: